koraykoca/Python-Notes-Tips/README.md

 # Python-Notes-Tips

-Everything in Python is an object (even types such as int and str.), and each object is stored at a specific memory location.
+* Everything in Python is an object (even types such as int and str.), and each object is stored at a specific memory location.
 It’s true on an implementation level in CPython.
 There is a struct (a custom data type that groups together different data types in C, it’s like a class with attributes and no methods.) called a PyObject, which every other object in CPython uses.
 You can use id() to check the identity of an object.

+* REPL stands for Read, Evaluate, Print, Loop.
+The REPL is how you interact with the Python Interpreter.
+Unlike running a file containing Python code, in the REPL you can type commands and instantly see the output printed out.
+To start the REPL in VS code, open the command palette and search for and select “Start REPL”.
+If you’d like to start the REPL from the command line outside of the editor, type python in your shell.
+>>> - this is the prompt.
+In example code, lines starting with >>> means they are input.

 ### Python Style Convention
 * Variable, Object(Instance), Module names: lowercase_underscore
 * Class names: CapWords
 * Class member names, which are used only in the class (for internal use, not for external use) (private, protected members): _private_member

-### Built-in Functions
+### Built-in Functions, Data Structures
 * type(object_name): get type of the object
 * isinstance(object_name, object_type): to test type of an object